EmbdEzaz9/Smart-Energy-Meter-Management-System/README.md

 used to sense the current and display it on internet using IoT.
 The system updates the information in every 1 to 2 seconds on the internet MQTT webpage.

--Demand of electricity on the distribution side is more than the transmission side.
--Avoiding of misuse of energy..
--To develop an IoT based system.
--Energy Consumption is monitoring and controlling
--in case any misuse of electricity we can controlle.